 I have been working successfully as a freelance consultant and creative producer alongside my artist practice since 2005.
 Before then I worked in museum learning and curatorial jobs for several years including three years as adult learning officer at the V&A, so now have over 20 years experiences of projects and partnerships.

-Made in Leicestershire research and peer mentoring.
+Artist development.
 I have recently completed 2 years of research and consultancy for Creative Leicestershire evaluating and developing plans for Made in Leicestershire, a directory and programme for artists and makers.
 I have also developed and run a Peer Mentoring professional development programme for both start ups and established makers in Leicestershire.
+Find out more here.

 I also deliver talks to students and graduates on professional practice and creative development and am always happy to hear from universities, colleges and support organisations to share my experience.
 I can also develop bespoke professional development workshops for specific audiences from schools through to undergraduates and established makers.
 I also offer mentoring to emerging and established makers as well as those in other creative fields.
 Find out more about maker mentoring here.